No-Skids-Alliance/NSA/docs/source/content/10-walk-throughs/VulnHub/kioptrix_lv1/0-enumeration.rst

 .. index::
    single: Metasploit

 We've gathered a good amount of information with `enum4linux`, but we still don't know what version of `Samba` is running on the target.
-When enumerating a system, one of the most important pieces of information you can gather about a service is the version number, which can help you learn what vulnerabilities might exist in that software.
-Fortunately for us, there's a `Metasploit` module that serves this very purpose, enabling us to identify the version of `Samba` running on our target.
+Fortunately for us, there's a `Metasploit` module that can help identify more information about SMB and `Samba`, enabling us to identify the version of `Samba` running on our target.

 To use this module, let's first launch `Metasploit`.
 Open the `Kali` menu, then type ``metasploit``, then click the `Metasploit framework` launcher.
 This will initialize and launch the `Metasploit` console.
 Once you see the ``msf5`` command prompt, type the following: